What does a sparrow bird eat?

 This is mainly because the male tries to attract mates while the female chooses the best among the available males.
 The calls of all songbirds are very prominent during their breeding season and this is the best time to go in search of these birds.

-Read: What does a hobby bird eat?
+Read: What does the bittern eat?

 Why did the Little Brown house sparrow come to America?